TboyDark/FinalProject/README.md

 Now for every request you make for the API i created, is suggested to create a new token and paste it in the Authorization -> Bearer token -> paste the token in the box on the right.
 ![](screenshots/token.png?raw=true "token screenshot")
+The token should work for 24 hours, but you never know.
+Note that every token gnerated, the previous will be revoked, so in you use a revoked token, you will not get access to the APIS.

 ## Now i will show you the routes for the API and the needed JSON Data body:
 - ### Posts